cliffordyeboah12/udcf-research-tools/README.md

 The Unified Dimensionless Cutting Framework (UDCF) utilises a dimensionless separation index ($\eta$) to predict phenomenological outcomes (Severance vs. Deformation) across multi-scale cutting scenarios.

-The core governing equation used in these tools is: η = kY [(m v²) / (2 d τult A)], where m is mass, v is velocity, d is thickness, τult is ultimate shear strength, A is contact area, and kY is Systemic Energy Recovery Factor.
+The core governing equation used in these tools is:
+$\eta$ = kY [(m v²) / (2 d τult A)], where m is mass, v is velocity, d is thickness, τult is ultimate shear strength, A is contact area, and kY is Systemic Energy Recovery Factor.

 ## 📁 Repository Structure
 - `/scripts`: